Topical Vitamin C for Skin Aging

 • reverse age-related skin damage from bad habits, UV damage and pollutants

 And because this vitamin can help stimulate collagen production and increase skin repair rate, you may see healthier, smoother skin faster.
+You can actually reverse age and environmental damage within a few months.

 But to get significant results and anti-aging benefits, you need to apply your C cream or serum within a short time after it's been opened or premix the vitamin C powder in your hand with your favorite moisturizer.

-Don't mix it with face oils, as the vitamin C needs a water-based moisturizer to fully dissolve.
+Note: Don't mix it with face oils, as the vitamin C needs a water-based moisturizer to fully dissolve.

 If you're interested in trying vitamin C for skin related issues like age spots, sagging, or fine lines.
+It's worth taking the time to investigate the product fully before making a purchase and make sure it:

-• it is pH balanced for sensitive skin
+• is pH balanced for sensitive skin

+Remember: Light and oxygen will cause it to oxidize and lose potency quickly.
+That means you're not getting all the benefits for skin aging.
 It also helps if it's mixed with other antioxidants and vitamins, which not only benefits the skin further - but helps keep the vitamin C fresher longer.

 Vitamin C for skin aging: Products serums and creams